squaredup/squaredup-plugin-public/docs/newPluginBase.md

 - Version Control

 `type` defines where your plugin code will execute.
 Choose one of the following values:

 - `cloud` - your code executes in the cloud
 - `onprem` - your code executes inside the customers premises on a machine with the relay agent installed
 - `hybrid` - your code can run in either (two separate plugins appear in the Data Source Gallery UI, one with " On-Premise" appended to the display name value).

+`restrictedToPlatforms` An array which defines which on premise agent platforms the plugin can execute on:

+- `[]` - your code can execute on any agent platform (currently Windows and Linux are supported)
+- `[ "windows" ]` - your code can only run on Windows based agents.
+- `[ "windows", "linux" ]` - your code can execute on Windows or Linux agents.

 `supportsConfigValidation` should be set to true and you should define a `testConfig()` function in `handlerConfig.js`.